upleveled/system-setup/windows.md

 20. Next we will set up some dependencies for Expo and React Native.

-    Copy each line in the following text, paste it in the terminal and hit return.
+    Copy each line in the following text, paste it in Hyper and hit return.

     ```bash
     choco install androidstudio